wso2/docs-ei/en/micro-integrator/docs/develop/create-data-services.md

-# Create Data Services Project
+# Create Data Services Configs

 Create this project directory to start creating data services (.dbs files) for exposing various datasources as a service.</br>
 <ol>